Back to All Events

 When maps come up short and the path ahead is uncertain, how do we find our way?
 In her new book Climate Wayfinding: Healing Ourselves and the Planet We Call Home, best-selling, award-winning author Dr. Katharine K. Wilkinson (co-editor of All We Can Save) offers a compassionate and empowering guide for navigating through ache to action, doubt to possibility.
 Whether we’re steeped in climate or newly curious, we can look inward with care, outward with curiosity, and forward with courage to shape our unique contributions.

-Join the Climate Museum and The All We Can Save Project for a dynamic book experience, immersing ourselves in the wisdom of Climate Wayfinding and the beauty of poetry, art, and song.
+The Climate Museum and The All We Can Save Project presented a dynamic book experience, immersing ourselves in the wisdom of Climate Wayfinding and the beauty of poetry, art, and song.
 Amid kindred community, we remember that each of us is a node of possibility for healing the climate crisis—whoever we are and whatever we’ve got to give.

-The program will include a conversation between Dr. Wilkinson and Climate Museum director Miranda Massie, as well as a reading by special guest and poet Tamiko Beyer.
+The program included a conversation between Dr. Wilkinson and Climate Museum director Miranda Massie, as well as a reading by special guest and poet Tamiko Beyer.

 About The All We Can Save Project